hucancode/hucancode/src/posts/oni-training-2023.md

 ## Last Year's Achievement
 Before go to the goal for this year, I would like to mention my last year's achievement.
 For some people, this is trivia, but to me it's has special meaning.
-I have growth and I'm proud of it.
+I have grown and I'm proud of it.

 ### Get Over A Nasty Break Up
 She was my first love.
 I loved her, it was hurtful but I'm glad I got over it.